bitol-io/tsc/rfcs/0000-template.md

 > This is the bulk of the RFC.
 > Explain the design in enough detail for somebody familiar with data contracts and the standard to understand.
 This should get into specifics and corner-cases, and include examples of how this is to be used.
+> Offer at least two examples, one is minimalist, one is more structured.

 ## Alternatives